MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/restore-deleted-records.md

  - TakeN0
 ms.custom: bap-template
 ---
-# Restore deleted records (preview)
+# Restore deleted records with code(preview)

 [!INCLUDE [preview-include](../../cards/includes/preview-include.md)]

 Sometimes people delete records that they shouldn't.
 Administrators can enable a recycle bin for tables so that they can restore deleted records within a specified period of time.
-[Learn how administrators can restore deleted records](/power-platform/admin/restore-deleted-table-records?branch=matp-3988791)
+[Learn how administrators can restore deleted records](/power-platform/admin/restore-deleted-table-records)

-**TODO: Remove `?branch=matp-3988791` from the links**

-[When the recycle bin is enabled](/power-platform/admin/restore-deleted-table-records?branch=matp-3988791#enable-restore-table-records), developers can use the `Restore` message to restore deleted record before the specified period of time.
+[When the recycle bin is enabled](/power-platform/admin/restore-deleted-table-records#enable-restore-table-records), developers can use the `Restore` message to restore deleted record before the specified period of time.
 The period of time can be up to 30 days.

 This article will describe how you can do the following: